How Are Guitar Effects Pedals Priced?

 Under: Guitar Gear

-In fairness to manufactures, I won’t mention any by name.
+In fairness to manufacturers, I won’t mention any by name.
 Instead, I’ll be somewhat generalistic.
-So, how are effects pedals priced?
+So, how are guitar effects pedals priced?

 Pedal Idea Development